marteinn/wagtail-color-panel/README.md

 - NativeColorBlock for usage in a StreamField
 - Based on the native HTML5 color picker
 - A custom db field for improved validation
+- PolyfillColorPanel for cases that require IE11 support (built on [Spectrum](https://github.com/bgrins/spectrum))

 ## Example